THIS is one lady menopause didn't totally turn off.

 - Pipra from Infinite Space, who constantly mentions to Yuri about "paying with his body".
 A bartender even notes this in one of the jobs.

 - As per the page quote, Nurse Edna from Maniac Mansion.
 Not only does she deliver the quoted line when capturing one of the boys (and "You're lucky you aren't a boy" to the girls), but she also responds to an apparent prank phone call with "There's no heavy breathing.
 Let me show you how to do it."
+This behavior persists in Day of the Tentacle, where she's an Abhorrent Admirer to the college-aged Bernard.

 - Some of Kreia's dialogue is downright filthy by the standards of the GFFA, especially if you're playing a male.